Signed in as:

 Sláinte.

-The Colorado Emerald Society Pipe Band is a distinguished volunteer organization operating under the umbrella of the Colorado Emerald Society, a nonprofit dedicated to service, heritage, and community.
+The Colorado Emerald Society Pipes and Drums Band is a distinguished volunteer organization operating under the umbrella of the Colorado Emerald Society, a nonprofit dedicated to service, heritage, and community.
 Comprised exclusively of members from the fire service and law enforcement professions, the band stands as Colorado’s only pipe and drum band made up entirely of first responders.
 With a roster of more than 80 members representing over two dozen public safety agencies, the band reflects both the strength and unity of these professions.

 The band’s primary purpose is to honor fallen firefighters and law enforcement officers.
 This solemn mission guides their presence at memorials across the state and nation, including the Colorado Law Enforcement Memorial at Camp George West, the Colorado Fallen Firefighter Memorial in Lakewood, and the IAFF National Fallen Firefighter Memorial in Colorado Springs.
 In addition, the band participates in community events such as the Denver St. Patrick’s Day Parade and supports fundraising efforts throughout the year.
 While the band may occasionally perform at other public safety-related events, its core identity remains rooted in remembrance and service.